bscout9956/basicsr-dataset-creator/README.md

       - SSH is great for remote management of model training.
 Just make sure to use (RSA or better) keyrings and not passwords ;)
     2. You can find additional scripts in the extras folder, they have been used by me for some of the models I've trained.
       - I guarantee nothing about them working and the code is terrible.

+## Thanks...
+  - To everyone in the Game-Upscale Discord Server which have instigated a great interest in me training my own models and writing this solution.
+  - DeOrder's scripts, since they were the main inspiration for doing this.
+    - I wanted something that would perform faster with less reliance on external software (ImageMagick).
+      - Now it's just silly python libs, not any better if you think about it...
+    - His scripts were also a bit outdated and I had a hard time finding an alternative that had similar features and was solely focused on training.
+  - The original creators of ESRGAN and BasicSR and "forkers".